Heriberto Quirós

-Heriberto Quirós Linton (born 26 July 1972 in Cartago) is a retired Costa Rican football player who played for several teams in the Costa Rican Primera División.
+Heriberto Quirós Linton (born 26 July 1972) is a retired Costa Rican football player who played for several teams in the Costa Rican Primera División.

 Club career

 Nicknamed Chimi, he made his debut in the Costa Rican Primera División in 1993 playing with hometown club Cartaginés and he soon become part of the usuals at the starting line-up and one of the most claimed players.

 In 1999, Quirós joined Alajuelense and he moved abroad for a spell with Venezuelan side Trujillanos.
 In summer 2002 he signed for Santos de Guápiles but a serious knee injury hampered his career with the club, finally leaving them after two years of misery for Carmelita.

 International career

 Quirós made his debut for Costa Rica in a September 1993 friendly match against Saudi Arabia and earned a total of 7 caps, scoring no goals.
 He represented his country in 1 FIFA World Cup qualification match He also played at the 1997 UNCAF Nations Cup, taking the place of an injured Sandro Alfaro.

 His final international was a November 1997 FIFA World Cup qualification match against Canada.